 Minor in Latino and Latin American Studies

-The Center's interdisciplinary minor provides students with detailed information about the Latino experience in the United States as well as Latin American civilization.
-It benefits students interested in careers in teaching, public service, health care, law, business, the arts, the media, and other fields.
+Our interdisciplinary minor provides students with detailed information about the Latino experience in the United States as well as Latin American civilization.
+It benefits students interested in careers in teaching, public service, healthcare, law, business, the arts, the media and other fields.
 The minor also provides Latino students with a broader understanding of their own history and culture.

-To qualify for the minor, students must complete 18 semester hours of course work.
+To qualify for the minor, students must complete eighteen semester hours of coursework.
 This consists of one of two core courses as well as five elective courses.
-Please note that all course work in the minor must be taken for a letter grade (not pass\fail), and that some elective courses have prerequisites or co-requisites.
-Consult the course descriptions in the Undergraduate Catalog before making your selections.
-Also note that students cannot receive credit simultaneously for the same course in both a major and a minor field.
+All coursework in the minor must be taken for a letter grade (not pass\fail) and some elective courses have prerequisites or co-requisites.
+Consult the course descriptions in the undergraduate catalog before making your selections.

 *At least six or more semester hours in the minor must be taken at NIU.